-- Students must wear a uniform white or navy blue polo shirt with "LAMAR IB" embroidery at all times.
-These items may be purchased in the school store. - Undershirts, if worn, must be white. - Students with tattoos and henna markings with inappropriate or vulgar messages must ensure they are covered and not visible. - All cold weather clothing such as jackets, sweaters, hoodies and sweatshirts must have the Lamar logo. - Athletic and Physical Education practice uniforms are required and consist of a white Lamar Tshirt and blue Lamar shorts.
-These must be purchased through the school.
-No personal clothing for these activities is acceptable.
-These items are required materials for Athletics and P.E. classes.
+- Students must wear a uniform white or navy blue polo shirt with "LAMAR IB" embroidery.
+These may be purchased in the school store or online through School Pay. - Lamar spirit shirts may be worn on Fridays. - All cold-weather clothing such as jackets, sweaters, hoodies, and sweatshirts must have the Lamar logo.